-The St Andrew’s College Incorporation Act received Royal Assent in 1867 in the 31st year of the reign of Queen Victoria and was only replaced by an updated Act as recently as 1998.
-In 1870 the College Council first met and in 1876 the students entered the grand sandstone Scottish baronial building now known as the Main Building.
+The St Andrew’s College Incorporation Act received Royal Assent in 1867; the 31st year of the reign of Queen Victoria and was only replaced by an updated Act as recently as 1998.
+In 1870, the College Council first met and in 1876 the students entered the grand sandstone Scottish baronial building now known as the Main Building.

 The basic idea of the Andrew’s crest comes, of course, from the Scottish national flag, showing the white saltire cross of St Andrew on a blue ground.
 This form of cross was used as a Scottish device since the fourteenth century and the convention of white on blue was firmly in place five hundred years ago.

-In 1876 the Council of St Andrew’s College commissioned the Colonial Architect of New South Wales to design for them a coat of arms to use on their new corporate seal.
-James Barnet was the Colonial Architect in 1876, one of the most distinguished of all government architects here, and he designed a shield with a white St Andrew’s saltire cross on a lightish blue ground, with four eight-pointed stars arranged between the arms of the cross.
+In 1876, the Council of St Andrew’s College commissioned the Colonial Architect of New South Wales to design for them a coat of arms to use on their new corporate seal.
+James Barnet was the Colonial Architect, one of the most distinguished of all government architects here, and he designed a shield with a white St Andrew’s saltire cross on a light-ish blue ground, with four eight-pointed stars arranged between the arms of the cross.
 An open book with ‘Holy Bible’ written in English on its two visible pages lay in the centre of the cross.